szobov/szobov.github.io/_drafts/ssh-port-forwarding-to-make-3d-printer-accessible-online.md

 ## Alternatives

 The [OctoPrint's blog post](https://octoprint.org/blog/2018/09/03/safe-remote-access/) shows that you can use different kinds of methods to access your printer and all of them have pros and cons.
-Like [Polar Cloud](https://polar3d.com/), [MakerBot Cloud](https://www.makerbot.com/3d-printers/apps/) or [Ultimaker Cloud](https://account.ultimaker.com/app) are all closed-source software, so you pay **your privacy** and **reliability**, because it's commercial companies with not so big audience, so they may not have that experience that covers all corner cases.
+Like [Polar Cloud](https://polar3d.com/), [MakerBot Cloud](https://www.makerbot.com/3d-printers/apps/) or [Ultimaker Cloud](https://account.ultimaker.com/app) are all closed-source software, so you pay with **your privacy** and **reliability**, because it's commercial companies with not so big audience, so they may not have an experience that covers all corner cases.
 Actually, [thespaghettidetective](https://plugins.octoprint.org/plugins/thespaghettidetective/) looks like very nice solution, but it works on the private servers and costs some money.
 [DiscordRemote](https://plugins.octoprint.org/plugins/DiscordRemote/) or [Telegram](https://plugins.octoprint.org/plugins/telegram/) plugins are not the **Octoprint** interface and IMO that's not comfortable. **VPN** or **Reverse Proxy** are too complicated to set up.
 For me, **SSH Port Forwarding** is the simplest and secure solution.

 ## Receipt